Code-Institute-Submissions/user-centric-frontend-2/README.md

 - **Video**.
 Allows potential students to see the training in full size.
 - **About Page**.
 Gives potential trainers enough information without it being too much.
 - **Blockquote**. the quote summarizes the training shortly and poetically to get the potential trainer curious on what the training is about.
-- **Gallery with slide controls**.
+- **Carousel Gallery**.
 Allows potential trainers to view the training and to click to the previous image and the next.
 - **Start link** on the last page.
 Clicks the user back to the first page on Start.
 - **Schedule Cards**.
 Allows potential trainers to view the times and days for training.
 - **Pricing Cards**.
 Allow potential trainers to understand the pricing.